 The agreement must specify the names of each of the parties to the agreement, including the licensee.

-The agreement must specify the principal’s address, the licensee’s licence number and any business name under which the licensee conducts business.
+The agreement must specify the address of the person on behalf of whom the agent is acting, the licensee’s licence number and any business name under which the licensee conducts business.

-The agreement must contain a statement to the effect that the principal warrants that the principal has authority to enter into the agreement.
+The agreement must contain a statement to the effect that the person on behalf of whom the agent is acting warrants that the person has authority to enter into the agreement.

-The agreement must include a term containing particulars of the extent of the licensee’s authority to act as agent on behalf of the principal in providing services under the agreement.
+The agreement must include a term containing particulars of the extent of the licensee’s authority to act as agent on behalf of the person they are providing services to under the agreement.

 The agreement must contain a term indicating the period for which the agreement remains in force or indicating that the agreement remains in force until terminated.